 Our audits were conducted for the purpose of forming an opinion on the financial statements as a whole.
-The schedule of expenditures of federal awards, as required by Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards is presented for purposes of additional analysis and is not a required part of the financial statements.
+The schedule of expenditures of federal awards, as required by Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, is presented for purposes of additional analysis and is not a required part of the financial statements.
 Such supplementary information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
 The information has been subjected to the auditing procedures applied in the audits of the financial statements and certain additional procedures.
-These additional procedures included comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements used to prepare the financial statements and certain additional procedures.
 These additional procedures included comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with US GAAS.
 In our opinion, the accompanying supplementary information is fairly stated, in all material respects, in relation to the financial statements as a whole.